Mall Madness: Electronic computer

 Original versions of the game featured an electronic computer to dictate gameplay.
 All computers in the early version of the game were manufactured in the United States.
 Milton Bradley copyrighted the computer in 1989.
 The top of the computer featured three buttons; one to start or reset gameplay, one to begin and end turns, and one to repeat the last announcement.
-Two slots on the computer's top, designed for the credit cards that accompanied the game.
+Two slots on the computer's top were designed for the credit cards that accompanied the game.
 One slot was to buy items, the other was to use the banking feature.

-The original game's computer featured both a female and male voice.
-The 2004 version features only a female voice.